 Your puppy will have been started on NuVet supplements, we’re offering this to the pups to try to help ease potential stress issues such as diarrhea & a hit to the immune system during the transition to their new home.
 If you want to continue your pup on the supplement, they’re good for all life stages, you can order from http://www.nuvet.com/795237.

-We also write a blog with some training information as well as product reviews and general articles, check it out at bloggingpaws.com.
+We also write a blog with some training information as well as product reviews and general articles on our boarding kennel website, check it out at sterlingacreskennel.com.